 Over 100 substances, ingested or applied topically, are known to predispose to cutaneous reactions after sun exposure.
-A limited number are responsible for most reactions ( see Some Substances That Sensitize the Skin to Sunlight).
+A limited number are responsible for most reactions ( see Table: Some Substances That Cause Cutaneous Photosensitivity Some Substances That Cause Cutaneous Photosensitivity ).
 Reactions are divided into phototoxicity and photoallergy.
 Phototesting can help confirm the diagnosis.
 Treatment for chemical photosensitivity is topical corticosteroids and avoidance of the causative substance.

-In phototoxicity, light-absorbing compounds directly generate free radicals and inflammatory mediators, causing tissue damage manifesting as pain and erythema (like sunburn).
-This reaction does not require prior sun exposure and can appear in any person, although reaction is highly variable.
-Typical causes of phototoxic reactions include topical (eg, perfumes, coal tar, furocoumarin-containing plants [such as limes, celery, and parsley], drugs used for photodynamic therapy) or ingested (eg, tetracyclines, diuretics) agents.
-Phototoxic reactions do not generalize to non–sun-exposed skin.
+In phototoxicity, light-absorbing compounds directly generate free radicals and inflammatory mediators, causing tissue damage manifesting as pain and erythema (like sunburn Sunburn Sunburn is characterized by erythema and sometimes pain and blisters caused by overexposure to solar ultraviolet radiation.
+Treatment is similar to that for thermal burns, including cool compresses... read more ).
+This reaction does not require prior sun exposure and can appear in any person, although reaction severity is highly variable.
+Typical causes of phototoxic reactions include topical (eg, perfumes, coal tar, furocoumarin-containing plants [such as limes, celery, and parsley], 5-fluorouracil, drugs used for photodynamic therapy) or ingested (eg, tetracyclines, thiazides) agents.
+Phototoxic reactions do not involve non–sun-exposed skin.

-Photoallergy is a type IV (cell-mediated) immune response.
+Photoallergy is a type IV (cell-mediated) immune response Overview of Allergic and Atopic Disorders Allergic (including atopic) and other hypersensitivity disorders are inappropriate or exaggerated immune reactions to foreign antigens.
+Inappropriate immune reactions include those that are... read more .
 Light absorption causes structural changes in the drug or substance, allowing it to bind to tissue protein and function as a hapten, making the complex allergenic.
 Prior exposure to the allergen is required.
+The reaction is usually eczematous, with erythema, scaling, pruritus, and sometimes vesicles.
 Typical causes of photoallergic reactions include aftershave lotions, sunscreens, and sulfonamides.
-Reaction may extend to non–sun-exposed skin.
-Symptoms include erythema, pruritus, and sometimes vesicles.
+Photoallergy occurs less often than phototoxicity, and the reaction may extend to non–sun-exposed skin.

-Diagnosis is made by history, skin findings, and exclusion of other sun-sensitivity disorders.
+Diagnosis of polymorphous light eruption is made by history, skin findings, and exclusion of other sun-sensitivity disorders.
 Diagnosis sometimes requires reproduction of the lesions with phototesting when the patient is not using any potentially photosensitizing drugs.

 Often, lesions are self-limited and spontaneously improve as summer progresses.
-Treatment is by moderating sun exposure and applying topical corticosteroids.
-More severely affected patients may benefit from desensitization by graduated exposure to UV light with psoralen plus ultraviolet A (PUVA― see Psoriasis : Phototherapy) or narrowband UVB (312 nm) phototherapy.
+Preventive measures Prevention The skin may respond to sunlight with chronic (eg, dermatoheliosis [photoaging], actinic keratosis) or acute (eg, photosensitivity, sunburn) changes.
+The sun emits a wide range of electromagnetic... read more include using a broad-spectrum sunscreen and moderating sun exposure.
+More severely affected patients may benefit from desensitization in early spring by graduated exposure to UV light with low-dose psoralen plus ultraviolet A (PUVA― see Phototherapy Phototherapy Psoriasis is an inflammatory disease that manifests most commonly as well-circumscribed, erythematous papules and plaques covered with silvery scales.
+Multiple factors contribute, including... read more ) or narrowband UVB (312 nm) phototherapy.
+Mild to moderate eruptions are treated with topical corticosteroids.
 Patients with disabling disease may require a course of oral immunosuppressive therapy such as prednisone, azathioprine, cyclosporine, or hydroxychloroquine.